mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 ### Teams page

 The *Teams page* lists all locales that are enabled in Pontoon.
-It can be reached by clicking `Teams` from the navbar or by using the `/teams` URL (e.g. [pontoon.mozilla.org/teams](https://pontoon.mozilla.org/teams/)).
+It can be reached by clicking `Teams` in the page header (not displayed when translating a project) or by using the `/teams` URL (e.g. [pontoon.mozilla.org/teams](https://pontoon.mozilla.org/teams/)).
 Clicking on a specific locale will open the locale’s [Team page](#team-page).

 ### Team page